mikigom/BridgeDepth/README.md

 conda activate bridgedepth
 pip install torch==2.7.0 torchvision==0.22.0 --index-url https://download.pytorch.org/whl/cu126  # use the correct version of cuda for your system pip install -r requirement.txt
-# Optional, but recommend (~30% faster)
-pip install xformers==0.0.30 --index-url https://download.pytorch.org/whl/cu126  # use the correct version of cuda for your system
 ```

 ### Checkpoints